If you’re being plagued by them, what can you do to stop nuisance calls and cold calls? There are steps you can take. Read on to find out more.

 Cold call companies must display their number

 If a company cold calls you, it must display its number.
-They aren’t able to use ‘number withheld’ in the future.
-This applies even if the call centre is based overseas.
+They aren’t able to withhold their number.
+This was introduced in April 2016.
+It applies even if the call centre is based overseas.

 This should mean it’s easier to report a company that’s cold calling you, as you will be able to pass their number onto the Information Commissioner.
 However – as I found out – it won’t help if the company ‘spoofs’ the number so you’re not given the genuine number it’s called from.